An eleven-week program covering machine learning and deep learning for IT professionals.

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Machine Learning and Deep Learning Program within two weeks of the first day of the program (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Machine Learning and Deep Learning Program by September 23, 2020 (convenience fees will not be refunded).

 Notice for Current DePaul Students